Principles of Good Assessment

 - Good assessment is student-centered.
 Assessment is something we do for students, not something done to students.

 Effective assessment processes are characterized by the following:

 - They use multiple methods to assess individual goals.

 - They rely primarily on direct evidence; indirect evidence is used to supplement the narrative.

 - They provide specific evidence regarding areas of strength and areas needing improvement.

 - They produce results that are useful to planning and decision-making.

 - They are shared with and analyzed by all relevant stakeholders.

 Ideas about effective assessment practices may be found in the Assessment Resources.

-Reflections on current practices may be accessed at "Assessment at Utica College" (https://assessmentuc.blogspot.com/), the institution's blog dedicated to sharing and exchanging ideas about assessment and pedagogy.
+Reflections on current practices may be accessed at "Assessment at Utica University" (https://assessmentuc.blogspot.com/), the institution's blog dedicated to sharing and exchanging ideas about assessment and pedagogy.
 The Pecha Kucha presentation, "The Wizard of Oz-essment," also highlights ways to think about academic assessment.